 We saw Barnard Hut, our last checkpoint and mandatory rest stop.
 I said nothing to Roger because I could barely speak.
 All I could do was to keep shuffling.
 At the checkpoint I collapsed in a heap.
 Roger brought me some Ramen broth and that was the first thing I managed to keep down in 5 hours.
 Fifteen minutes later I could stomach anything.
 I slammed a 5 Hour Energy and some other food and plugged into my headphones and I was back.

 The final seven miles to the Aspen Sundeck was a total turnaround from the previous five hours.
 Roger at this point was tanked so I helped him (not nearly as much as he helped me) with a tow from there on out.
 We covered the 7 miles in a little over 1.5 hours, and were totally relieved when we finally saw the ridge drop down in front of us all the way to Aspen.

 The 3,000 foot descent from the top was fast, and I was impressed by my little randonee setup’s ability to carve and hold an edge.
-Skidding into the bottom we finished within our goal of under 10 hours or in the top 50, with a time of 10:35 and 48th place.
+Skidding into the bottom we finished the Grand Traverse within our goal of under 10 hours or in the top 50, with a time of 10:35 and 48th place.
 Honestly we were just happy to make it to Aspen after the trials and tribulations of our slog.
-To celebrate we finally unleashed our feet from their sweaty vises and spent the rest of the afternoon recovering and celebrating with our friends, all while drinking as much the beer as we could stomach.
+To celebrate we finally unleashed our feet from their sweaty vises and spent the rest of the afternoon recovering and celebrating with our friends, all while drinking as much of the beer as we could stomach.
 It is, after all, one of the better recovery drinks out there!